jdemartino78/vibe_coding_a2a_agent/a2a-on-ae-multiagent-memorybank/README.md

  > **⚠️ Important**: Please run it in **Cloud Shell** to ensure you have the proper permissions.

+> **Note**: For step-by-step setup and deployment instructions for the live training, please refer to the main `README.md` file in the project root.
+This document provides additional context on the project's architecture and components.

 This document describes a multi-agent set up using Agent2Agent (A2A), ADK, Agent Engine, MCP servers, and the ADK extension for A2A.
 It provides an overview of how the A2A protocol works between agents, and how the extension is activated on the server and included in the response.

 ## Overview